sahar90o/CRPP-website/content/projects/Development of an automated triage system for the diagnosis of skin cancer/index.md

 ---
-title: AI based modeling of lymphatic cancer progression
+title: Development of an automated triage system for the diagnosis of skin cancer
 image:
   focal_point: "top"
 ---